woodser/haveno-ts/README.md

 7. `npm test` to run all tests or `npm run test -- -t 'my test'` to run tests by name.

-## How to Update the Protobuf Client
+## Protobuf Client

-If the protobuf definitions in haveno-dex/haveno are updated, the typescript imports must be regenerated:

-1. Copy grpc.proto and pb.proto from Haveno's [protobuf definitions](https://github.com/haveno-dex/haveno/tree/master/proto/src/main/proto) to ./config.
+Typescript imports are generated automatically from `.proto` files into the `./src/protobuf` directory when running `npm install` or `npm test`.

+`.proto` files are taken from the **haveno-dex/haveno repository which has to be cloned in the same directory as this one**.
+E.g. `~/git/haveno` and `~/git/haveno-ui-poc`

+`protobuf` needs to be installed on your system
-2. Install protobuf for your system, e.g. on mac: `brew install protobuf`
+- e.g. on mac: `brew install protobuf`
-3. `./bin/build_protobuf.sh`
+- on debian linux: `apt install protobuf-compiler`